AxonFramework/AxonFramework/extensions/kotlin/README.md

 ### Dependencies

-For the Kotlin extension itself plese use the following coordinates:
+For the Kotlin extension itself please use the following coordinates:

 **Maven**